 4. Transportation

-Your first credit card in college can be beneficial when the need for a quick or unexpected trip home arises, such as if a loved one falls ill or you forget an important document.
-If you are in between paychecks and need transportation, using your student credit card can be a lifesaver when it comes to paying for airfare, bus tickets, gas, or other travel expenses.
+Having a credit card in college can be beneficial when the need for a quick or unexpected trip home arises, such as if a loved one falls ill or you forget an important document.
+If you are in between paychecks and need transportation, using your student credit card or a rewards credit card can be a lifesaver when it comes to paying for airfare, bus tickets, gas, or other travel expenses.

 Because student credit cards are designed to help you if you get into a pinch, they can also come in handy when maintaining your personal vehicle.
 You can use your credit card to help pay for any emergency repairs or maintenance needed on your car.
 It’s important to recognize that transportation expenses can be costly, so you’ll want to keep an eye on your credit limit and avoid credit card debt.